Fink (singer): 2017–2019: Fink's Sunday Night Blues Club, Vol. 1, Resurgam and Bloom Innocent

 On 10 March 2017, Fink released a more blues-oriented album called Fink's Sunday Night Blues Club, Vol. 1.
 Considered a side project, "after the pressure of Hard Believer, and the studio time of Horizontalism, to do something raw, rough, and live, a record that just was, for its own sake", it was recorded in Fink's apartment in Berlin.
 The album was produced and mixed by Fink and Flood.
 Each track was recorded "fast, live, using one vintage mic, and one vintage amp."
 The track "Cold Feet" was later used in the television show Better Call Saul.

 On 15 September 2017, again through R'COUP'D, Fink released the album Resurgam, with prior releases of the singles "Cracks Appear" on 31 July and "Not Everything Was Better in the Past" on 29 August.
 The album was recorded entirely at the Assault & Battery studios in London, with producer Flood.
 Fink subsequently announced an autumn tour with more than sixty dates across nineteen countries, with the band including two drummers for their live performances.

 Fink's eighth studio album Bloom Innocent was released in October 2019.
 It was once again produced by Flood.

-2024: Beauty in Your Wake
+2020-present: Beauty in Your Wake and The City Is Coming To Erase It All

 Announced on his own website, Fink's album Beauty in Your Wake was released on 5 July 2024.

+In March 2026, Fink released the single "Memorise Your Senses" as the lead single to the June 2026 album The City Is Coming To Erase It All.